 The current inventory information has been applied to both the property-wide analysis of habitat (Table 5, Figure 3) and the 0.7 and 1.3 mile habitat radii pertaining to the Level 1 activity sites (Appendix C).
 A change in habitat trends corresponding with change in ownership, silviculture, and harvest level can be seen beginning around 2009.
 The steady, anticipated trend of reduction in nesting habitat, resulting in part due to the even-age silviculture preferred by the previous landowner, has leveled out in recent years.
 Similarly, the observed recent decline in the previously increasing number of acres of non-habitat is also consistent with the change to uneven-age management, with a concurrent increase in foraging habitat post-harvest.
-An ongoing concern that bears further investigation is whether or not the selection and group selection harvest will produce as much quality foraging habitat as the previous regime of evenage management.
+An increase in nesting habitat since our last report is attributed primarily to growth.